AndersDeath/diary2/000-current.md

 # 04 December - Monday - Berlin - 440 day of immigration

 Today we were in sparkasse and actually they opened an account to me.
 It's really good news.
 Also vivid band opened another account which is nice as well.
 I will go and pull some money to it because I have to pay for the delivery.
 It's sad but necessary.
 I still want to have a bank card that will work everywhere inside and outside of Europe.
 I still cannot understand fully that I am in Germany.
 It's crazy.
 In general I cannot say that I totally feel the positive difference.
-This place is much safier
+This place is much safer